Johncci/rock-paper-scissors-lizard-spock-game/README.md

   5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.
 <br>

+## <u>**Libraries**</u>

+* jQuery is the only library used for this website.
+The reason I chose to use this library was for readability and just to make the code appear tidier.
+I am aware that it was not really necessary to use jQuery to build this website but i decided that it was beneficial and educational to me to write the code using core javaScript and then use W3Schools documentation for reference to write the jQuery code.
+The main device used to implement this plan was the website SyncFiddle which I used as a testing area for this website.

 ## <u>**Credits**</u>

 ### **Content**

   * I began this project using float properties but I then learned of an easier way to position items using flex.
 I learned how to apply [Flex Positioning](https://www.w3schools.com/css/css3_flexbox.asp) at W3C schools.

+  * The javaScript library use for this website is jQuery and I learned how to apply this library using [jQuery](https://www.w3schools.com/jquery/jquery_intro.asp) at W3Schools.

   * The idea for the code to create the aria-labels for images in the CSS file was provided to me by tutor support who suggested a a website where I could learn how to do this.
 The website I accessed to write the code for the aria-label is [davidmacd.com](https://www.davidmacd.com/blog/alternate-text-for-css-background-images.html).
 <br>